martinpllu/sip/README.md

 - Run `pnpm db:run-migrations`
 - Create an OAuth client ID for "Log in with Google" via https://console.developers.google.com/
 - Run ` npx sst secrets set CLIENT_ID "MY_CLIENT_ID"`
-- Run `pnpm dev` and test your app.
+- Run `pnpm dev` and test the app.

 ## TODO

+- Cloudflare workers
-- Extend run-query to allow stage to be specified in CLI
+- Extend run-query to allow the stage to be specified in CLI
 - Cloudfront distro, custom domain name in demo
 - Deploy static assets to S3 bucket
 - Can the faster/cheaper APIG HTTP API be used instead of REST APIs?